-The pain can be excruciating – in fact, trigeminal neuralgia is associated with an increased risk of suicide due to the debilitating nature of the pain.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
+The pain can be excruciating – in fact, trigeminal neuralgia is associated with an increased risk of suicide due to the pain's debilitating nature.
+Due to the importance of this condition, patients must understand its causes, symptoms, and treatment.

 What Causes Trigeminal Neuralgia?

 The trigeminal nerve exits the brainstem from a structure called the pons.
 Nerve branches then supply the face to provide sensation.
 There are three main branches of the trigeminal nerve:

 - Ophthalmic branch – provides sensation to the forehead and around the eyes